DiantArts/CodingStyle/README.md

 Not classed yet : C++20
 ----------------------

-Use `std::string_view` and `std::span` as much as possible.
+Use `std::string_view` and `std::span` over const references.

-Use 3-way comparison as much as possible
+Use 3-way comparison as much as possible.

 Not classed yet : Others